Charge density waves and electronic properties of superconducting kagome metals

-The band structures of the pristine phase are shown in Fig. \ref{fig3_band}(a)-(c) for three materials, which are similar to the previous report.
+\textit{Band structure and Fermi surface --} The band structures of the pristine phase are shown in Fig. \ref{fig3_band}(a)-(c) for three materials, which are similar to the previous report.
 We should note that the Fermi energy (charge neutral point) in our work is about 0.1 eV higher than that of Ref.\cite{Ortiz2019materials}.
 Such a minor derivation lifts the Fermi energy above the van Hove singularity point at $M$ and leads to a slightly different Fermi surface (FS) near the Brillouin zone boundary [Fig. \ref{fig3_band}(d)-(f)].
-The FSs exhibt a strong 2D feature, which is characterized by the cylinder-like FS (Sb-$p$ states) centered around $\Gamma$, and the large hexagonal FS (V-$d$ states).
+The FSs exhibit a strong 2D feature and include the cylinder-like FS (Sb-$p_z$ states) centered around $\Gamma$, and the large hexagonal FS (V-$d$ states).
 There are also much smaller FSs (V-$d$ states) near $M/L$ and $K/H$.
 Additionally, one can also observe the 2D feature in the weak $\Gamma-A$ dispersion in the phonon spectrum [Fig.\ref{fig1_str_phonon}(d)].

 The 2$\times$2 ISD CDW distortion modifies the FSs.
-We unfold the band structure of the ISD phase to the pristine Brillouin zone in Figs. \ref{fig3_band}(g)-(i).
-These bands near the Brillouin zone boundary (e.g., $M$ and $K$) are strongly modified, including the large hexagonal FS and small FSs, although the cylinder-like FS is nearly unchanged.
-It is not surprising that the breathing distortion changes mainly the V-$d$ driven states.
-The van Hove singularities slightly below the Fermi energy at $M$ are strongly suppressed by the CDW distortion.
-Consequently, CDW reduces the total density of states (DOS) near the Fermi energy [Fig. \ref{fig3_band}(j)-(l)], which is also consistent with recent STM spectra\cite{Jiang2020STM,Chen2021,Liang2021}.
-The Cs compound exhibits stronger modifications in FSs and DOS than the K and Rb compounds.
-This is mainly because the V atom displacement becomes larger from K, to Rb and Cs compounds (see Fig.\ref{fig2_tot_energy}).
+We unfold the band structure of the ISD phase to the pristine Brillouin Zone in Figs. \ref{fig3_band}(g)-(i).
+These bands near the Brillouin Zone boundary (e.g., $M$ and $K$) are strongly modified, including the large hexagonal FS and small FSs.
+It is not surprising that the breathing distortion changes mainly the V-$d$ driven states and especially suppresses the van Hove singularities slightly below the Fermi energy at $M$.
+Consequently, CDW reduces the total density of states (DOS) near the Fermi energy [Fig. \ref{fig3_band}(j)-(l)], which is also consistent with recent STM spectra\cite{Jiang2020STM,Chen2021}.
+The Cs compound exhibits stronger FS and DOS modifications than the K and Rb compounds, because the lattice distortion is the largest for Cs (see Fig.\ref{fig2_tot_energy}).

+Different from V-$d$ driven FSs, the cylinder-like FS from Sb-$p_z$ is marginally affected by the CDW deformation, as shown in Fig.\ref{fig3_band}.
+Because the breathing distortion mainly involves the V-kagome lattice, the CDW and electron-lattice interaction\cite{SM} are band-selective.
+This rationalizes the STM quasiparticle interference patterns in Refs. \onlinecite{Zhao2021CVS,Liang2021}, where the Sb-$p_z$ band around $\Gamma$ is not affected by the CDW (either $2 \times 2$ or $4 \times 1$).